 On our website, there is a contact form that can be used to initiate contact with us.
 If a user initiates contact in this way, the data entered into the input screen will be transmitted to us and stored.
 This data includes:

 At the time the message is sent, the following data is also stored:

 Alternatively, you can contact us via the e-mail address provided.
 In this case, the user’s personal data transmitted via e-mail will be stored.

-We use this data to manage our current and prospective customer database using marketing tools (Act-On and Vtiger) for initiating and processing contractual matters with customers.
+We use this data to manage our current and prospective customer database using marketing tools (HubSpot and Vtiger) for initiating and processing contractual matters with customers.
 In this context, the data may be accessible to third parties.